MicrosoftDocs/customer-insights/ci-docs/data/consent-management.md

 Once your consent data is part of your unified customer profiles, you can use it in Customer Insights - Data.
 For example, create a segment with a rule to ensure you honor your customers’ privacy and data protection preferences.
 Rules supporting consent preferences are used to exclude users from a segment based on profile attributes.
 Add a rule to a segment that excludes customer profiles that didn't provide consent to contact.

-Referring to the sample table above, a segment could contain this rule: `Consent option=Newsletter & Consent value=True`.
+In example 1, a segment could contain this rule: `Newsletter consent value=True`.
 This configuration results in a segment that honors contact preferences to send a newsletter.

 For more information about building segments, see [Create segments](segment-builder.md).